Back To Search Results

 Active Tuberculosis Disease

-A diagnosis of active TB is confirmed by culture.
-However, confirmation is often elusive due to practical difficulties in obtaining adequate sputum, fluid, and tissue specimens, the frequent paucity of organisms present, and their slow growth characteristics.
-The diagnosis is often presumptive and based on pretest parameters in association with supporting evidence that includes radiological images, molecular assay, and biomarkers.
+A gold standard for diagnosis of active TB is confirmation by culture.
+However, confirmation is often elusive due to practical difficulties in obtaining adequate sputum, fluid, and tissue specimens, the frequent paucity of organisms, and the organism's slow growth.
+The diagnosis is often presumptive based on pretest parameters and supporting evidence from imaging, molecular assays, and biomarkers.

 Imaging